gumaerc-testorg/24.914-spring-2019/content/pages/assignments/short-paper-2-lexical-diffusion.md

 ## Word frequency information

-Use the spoken part of the [American National Corpus](http://www.anc.org/data/anc-second-release/frequency-data/).
+Use the spoken part of the {{% resource_link "aaa0ed15-ca9a-46ee-8a1c-13c44cffbba2" "American National Corpus" %}}.

 Recordings and acoustic analysis—talk to me if you’d like help making a recording in phonetics lab.